Roofing styles and materials

 • It can be used on any home and has no structural requirements.
 Actual stone-based products, such as concrete, clay and slate, require a roof to be structurally engineered to support their weight.

-• A stone coated steel roof is exceptionally durable.
-The lifespan of steel roofs is about double that of composition roofing.
+• A stone-coated steel roof is exceptionally durable.
+The lifespan of steel roofs is about double that of composition roofs.
+Most have Class A fire-resistance ratings, the highest level.

-• Stone coated steel roofs can be customized to a wide variety of colors and styles.
-They “pop” with curb appeal.
+• Stone-coated steel roofs can be customized to a wide variety of colors and styles and “pop” with curb appeal.

 TPO commercial roofing